 My approach is the same every time: logic first, then mechanics.
 Before we touch a formula, you understand what it is measuring and why it matters.
 Once that clicks, the calculations become straightforward.
 I do not rush through problems to cover ground.
 I slow down on the parts that actually trip people up.

-Beyond the classroom, I bring fifteen years of hands-on experience in the energy industry — building financial forecasts, analyzing operational data, and supporting capital allocation decisions.
+Beyond the classroom, I bring 15 years of hands-on experience in the energy industry — building financial forecasts, analyzing operational data, and supporting capital allocation decisions.
 I teach finance and statistics the way they function in the real world: as decision-making tools, not academic exercises.